Filip Forsberg

-Carl Filip Anton Forsberg (/sv/; born 13 August 1994), nicknamed "Fil", is a Swedish professional ice hockey player and alternate captain for the Nashville Predators of the National Hockey League (NHL).
-Forsberg was selected by the Washington Capitals in the first round, 11th overall, of the 2012 NHL Entry Draft but was traded to the Predators before ever playing for the team.
+Carl Filip Anton Forsberg (/sv/; born 13 August 1994) is a Swedish professional ice hockey player who is a left winger and alternate captain for the Nashville Predators of the National Hockey League (NHL).
+Forsberg was selected by the Washington Capitals in the first round, 11th overall, of the 2012 NHL entry draft but was traded to the Predators before ever playing for the team.

 As a native of Sweden, Forsberg has represented his home country at both the junior and senior levels at international tournaments.
 While representing Sweden, he has won five silver medals and two gold medals.

 Playing career

 Swedish career

 Forsberg had standout performances at both the 2011 Ivan Hlinka Memorial Tournament in Břeclav, Czech Republic, and the World U18 Championships Tournament in Brno, Czech Republic, where he was a member of the silver medal-winning Sweden teams.
 At the World Juniors in Brno, he was also named Best Forward of the tournament.
 In the NHL Central Scouting Bureau's final rankings, Forsberg was the highest-rated European-based forward available in the 2012 NHL entry draft.
 He was eventually selected 11th overall by the Washington Capitals and signed a three-year, entry-level contract with the team on 13 July 2012.

 Forsberg was returned to his former club, Leksands IF, on loan for the duration of the 2012–13 season.
 He again improved upon his season totals for the third consecutive year to finish with 33 points in 38 games to help Leksand gain promotion to return to the Swedish Hockey League (SHL) for the following season.